LLNL/units/docs/user-guide/conversion_flags.rst

 Unit_from_string flags
 -------------------------
+-    `default_conversions`  -- no_flags, so using the default operations
 -    `case_insensitive` --perform case insensitive matching for UCUM case insensitive matching
 -    `single_slash` --specify that there is a single numerator and denominator only a single slash in the unit operations
 -    `strict_si` --input units are strict SI